criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/AnalyticsApi.md

 /preview/reports/top-products

-With the topProducts endpoint, you can analyse the performances for each publisher, by top displays, top clicks or top sales.
+With the topProducts endpoint, you can analyse the performances for each publisher, by top displays, top clicks or top sales.  <br/><br/>  This endpoint supports data retrieval for up to one year in the past.

 ### Example